 I was told about a makeshift high school reunion that was organized by some people from the neighborhood.
-I was invited and then of course, one of the old bullies had a quick little joke about me.
-And of course, I took the joke in stride and said, “I guess some things never change.”
+I was invited and, of course, one of the old bullies had a quick little joke about me.
+I took the joke in stride and said, “I guess some things never change.”

 And maybe they don’t.
 At least for some people.

 Maybe this was just tongue and cheek (or whatever that means).
 Or, maybe this particular circumstance was overrun by my old sensitivities and distorted by old insecurities that belong to a young school boy.
 Meanwhile, who I was back then is not the same as who I am today.
 I am certainly not small anymore.
 I am absolutely not afraid of people anymore and I am definitely not one to allow intimidation to keep me silent.
 At least not anymore.
 My past is my past.
 Therefore, I never went to a prom.
 I never had a driver’s education class.
 No, at that age, my time was spent elsewhere.
 I was on a different trip and living elsewhere for reasons that are not pertinent for this particular entry.
 Thus, at best, I swore that I could only be the sum of this.

 If you had asked me back then where do you think you’ll be in 30 years, my young mind wouldn’t have been able to conceive life that went this long.
 I would have never chosen what I’ve become.
 I doubt that I would have pictured my life now as me being an adult.

 If asked who I think I’ll keep in touch with, I’d have selected a limited few.
 I certainly doubt that I would have believed I’d be regarded by anyone as a person with honor.
 Perhaps I would have cancelled the idea of a future me because no one can surpass their own opinion of themselves.
 Therefore, since this is true, then at best, I suppose that I would be somewhere in a ditch or institutionalized.
 But none of this is true; of course, I am neither dead nor institutionalized.